 Let’s talk solutions: How you can keep your cushions clean

-• Grab some baking soda and sprinkle it liberally on your cushions.
-Let the magic happen for about 15 minutes, then use your vacuum like a superhero in disguise to suck those odors away.
-Feel free to show off your victory dance moves while you’re at it!
+- To reduce and remove odors: Sprinkle baking soda liberally on your cushions.
+Let it sit for about 15 minutes, then use your to suck those odors away.

-• Create a gentle cleaning solution by mixing warm water with a small amount of dish soap.
-With the grace of a swan, gently blot the stain using a microfiber cloth.
-In other words, watch that stubborn stain vanish into thin air, just like a forgotten dream.
+- To clean small stains: Create a gentle cleaning solution by mixing warm water with a small amount of dish soap.
+Gently blot the stain using a microfiber cloth.
+The stubborn stain should vanish!

 How do you clean upholstery quickly?